Wiichi’iwewin

 Interpreter Services

 Eighty-five per cent of Sioux Lookout Meno Ya Win Health Centre patients, clients, and residents are First Nation, and speak one of three principle Anishinaabe languages which include 19 dialects.
-Many, especially the Elderly, speak only an Anishinaabe language.
+Many, particularly the Elderly, speak only an Anishinaabe language.

 Cultural Awareness